polkadot-fellows/RFCs/text/0160-pub-sub-mechanism.md

 - The relay-chain state passed during collator block construction increases, and its size and impact must be carefully monitored.
 - Processing relay state proofs introduces additional overhead for data extraction and verification in the runtime.
-- `KeyToIncludeInRelayProofApi` currently works for child tries using the default route; making it fully generic would require extending `ChildInfo` with `TypeInfo` or a workaround, which should be evaluated separately.

 ## Testing, Security, and Privacy